kodecocodes/i9t/multitasking/multitasking.markdown

   - the app on the right starts with compact horizontal size class; user starts with iPhone experience
   - when the right-side app takes over, it becomes regular horizontal size class; this is iPad traditional user experience

-  when user slides over, user wants to see your app in the list! let users get into your app more and spend more time in your app while using your app alongside / in concert with other apps.

-  if you start a new project with Xcode 7, it's automatically set for multitasking.

-  HOW TO MAKE YOUR EXISITING APP MULTITASKING
-  (1) universal app
-  (2) build the app with iOS 9 SDK
-  (3) support all orientations (in the build settings) (4) use launch storyboard

   Think about orientation as bound size changes!
   User is in control what orientation they look at the iPad.